vincentbernat/network-lab/lab-routed-vpn/README.md

 The main namespace is using OSPFv3, but this doesn't really matter.
 This is just a way to let each VPN see each others.

-For a similar lab using IPv4, see commit 82d2cc0e4a33.
+For a similar lab using only IPv4, see commit 82d2cc0e4a33.
+However, this lab also transports IPv4 on top of IPv6.
+To test this aspect,
+use:

+    $ ip netns exec R1 ping -c2 10.0.3.1

 ## Troubleshooting